 Penwith · TR19

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Sennen, that work is shaped by the place itself — Sennen is the most westerly mainland village, on the cliffs above Sennen Cove and the white-sand beach of Whitesand Bay, AONB-designated and entirely within Heritage Coast, with a building stock that leans toward granite cliff cottages and Edwardian guesthouses.
+Reading Sennen on the ground is half of the loft conversion job — Sennen is the most westerly mainland village, on the cliffs above Sennen Cove and the white-sand beach of Whitesand Bay, AONB-designated and entirely within Heritage Coast, with a building stock that leans toward Edwardian guesthouses and modern AONB-sensitive replacement dwellings.

 Our process